inductiva/inductiva/docs-sources/openfast/benchmarks.md

-# Choosing the Right Virtual Machine
+# Choosing the Right Machine for OpenFAST

 ## The curious case of OpenFAST
 While OpenFAST comprises several modular components, the simulation of a **single wind turbine** operates on a **single thread**.
 While frameworks like FAST.Farm or MPI allow multiple turbines to run in parallel, the simulation of each turbine remains serial.